danieljcksn/CodeLibrary/README.md

 # CodeLibrary
-A collection of well-known and useful algorithms for competitive programming. :computer:
+A collection of well-known and useful algorithms for competitive programming (written in C++). :computer:

 ## Content
 ### Data Structures